 Crunchy “Baked” Fried Green Tomatoes

-Place coated tomatoes on a cookie sheet and spray with Pam Cooking Spray liberally on both sides or drizzle them on both sides with olive oil.
-Bake in a 350-degree oven for about 7 minutes on one side then flip them over and bake for another 5 to 7 minutes.
+- Place coated tomatoes on a cookie sheet and spray with Pam cooking spray liberally on both sides or drizzle them on both sides with olive oil.
+Bake in a 350°F oven for about 7 minutes on one side then flip them over and bake for another 5 to 7 minutes.
 Transfer to a platter, sprinkle with extra salt and serve warm.

 Basic Fried Green Tomatoes

-Pour oil to a depth of 1/2 inch in a large cast-iron skillet; heat to 375° over medium-high heat.
+- Pour oil to a depth of ½ inch in a large cast-iron skillet; heat to 375°F over medium-high heat.
 Drop tomatoes, in batches, into hot oil, and cook 2 minutes on each side or until golden.
 Drain on paper towels.
 Sprinkle hot tomatoes with salt to taste.

 Italian Farmhouse Pickles

-In a glass bowl combine tomatoes and salt, cover and refrigerate 24 hours.
+- In a glass bowl combine tomatoes and salt, cover and refrigerate 24 hours.
 Turn into a sieve and rinse briefly under cold, running water.
-Toss tomatoes with garlic, chile, sun-dried tomatoes, and herbs.
+Toss tomatoes with garlic, chili pepper, sun-dried tomatoes, and herbs.

 Green Tomato Salsa Verde